EF Core Sidekick: Using this extension for auto code generation

 Introduction

 EF Core Sidekick is a Visual Studio extension that enhances the power of auto code generation in Visual Studio.
-It provides a set of tools and templates for generating EF Core entities from existing database, and then generating services and APIs from the entities.
+It provides a set of tools and templates for generating EF Core entities and derived DbContext from existing database, and then generating DTOs (data transfer objects), services, and REST APIs from the entities.

-The beta version of EF Core Sidekick provides the following functionalities:
+This version of EF Core Sidekick provides the following new feature:

 Installation